Edit

 Trapped in a ring

-Science In fairy tales, magic rings endow their owners with special abilities: the ring makes the wearer invisible, fulfils his wishes, or otherwise helps the hero on the path to his destiny.
+Science & Technology In fairy tales, magic rings endow their owners with special abilities: the ring makes the wearer invisible, fulfils his wishes, or otherwise helps the hero on the path to his destiny.
 Similarly, a ring-like structure found in a protein complex called ‘Elongator’ has led researchers at the…

 2012